An indoor dog potty is a great choice for puppies or dogs who don't have access to a safe outdoor potty spot.

 For larger dogs, simply join two or more potties together or use the Fresh Patch Stainless Steel Tray (4' x 2') which holds up to 4 potties securely.

-Piddle Place is my #1 choice of indoor dog potties which use artificial 'grass'.
+Piddle Place is my #1 choice of indoor dog potties which use synthetic turf.

 It's innovative design helps to keep the grass (and your dogs' feet) dry, reduces odors, and makes cleaning a breeze.